Dates and Prices

 $595 CDN includes 4 days of instruction, books and use of safety and snow study equipment.
 An AST 2 certificate will be issued on successful completion.*

-*To be eligible for the AST 2 certificate participants must first have taken the AST 1 course through a CAC recognized provider.
+*To be eligible for the AST 2 certificate participants must first have taken the AST 1 course through an Avalanche Canada recognized provider.
 Yamnuska offers the AST 1 course on most weekends throughout the winter months.
 Please contact our office if you have any questions.

 Trip Cancellation Insurance is available through the Simpson Group.

 Is it for you?

 Previous avalanche training is not required, however to receive your AST 2 certificate you must have taken an AST 1 with Yamnuska or another provider in the past.

 Avalanches are the greatest hazard facing the winter backcountry traveller.
 To fully enjoy the backcountry it's crucial to be able to understand avalanche phenomena, recognize the terrain where avalanches occur and find routes that minimize risk.

 If you're a serious backcountry skier or winter mountaineer wishing to build a solid knowledge base to safely expand your backcountry horizons then this is the course for you.
 It will be a valuable investment in your mountain safety and significantly increase your avalanche knowledge.

 This is a hands-on program featuring extensive practical field experience augmented with one day of classroom theory and discussions.
 This course builds on the knowledge and skills learned in the AST 1 by exploring more advanced topics and snow tests.
-The curriculum is designed to give a solid grounding in the essentials and is based on the requirements set out by the Canadian Avalanche Center (CAC).
+The curriculum is designed to give a solid grounding in the essentials and is based on the requirements set out by Avalanche Canada.
 Your instructors are guides seasoned in touring, heliskiing and forecasting.
 This program is suitable for those who have taken the AST 1 program in the past, or for experienced backcountry skiers looking to expand their skills.

 For advanced skiers we also offer this four day program in Rogers Pass.
 This is one of the most exciting backcountry ski locations in Western Canada, and is a great spot to learn how to evaluate avalanche conditions to keep safe in steeper terrain.